Community support platform focused on clarity, trust, and action

 Low-fidelity planning before final visual direction

-These low-fidelity wireframes were created to establish hierarchy, content grouping, and action placement before introducing refined visual styling.
+These low-fidelity wireframes were used to define hierarchy, content grouping, and action placement before introducing refined interface styling.

 Homepage wireframe

-Mission clarity, featured programs, impact summary, and visible donation/support pathways.
+Mission clarity, featured programs, impact summary, and visible support and donation pathways.

 Programs page wireframe

-Scannable program modules, eligibility details, and a clearer next-step area.
+Scannable program modules, eligibility details, and clearer next-step areas.

 Donate page wireframe

-Trust-oriented layout with impact context and a more visible action route.
+Trust-oriented layout with impact context and a clearer giving route.

 Get involved / contact wireframe

-Consolidated volunteer, partner, and direct contact options into one page flow.
+Consolidated volunteer, partner, and direct contact options into a single page flow.

 13 · Before vs after